tatianavoronkova/tatianavoronkova/README.md

-### Hi there :wave:
+### WELCOME
-I am Tatiana, passionate and enthusiastic data analyst with a Master's degree in IT and Mathematics.
-I bring over 6 years of experience in data analysis leading the planning department in a global manufacturing company.
-During this time, I acquired skills in data analysis, process automation and KPIs tracking.
-Proficient in forecasting methods and at developing insightful KPI Dashboards, I specialize in advanced analytics techniques such as data pre-processing, statistical methods application, data visualization and insights communication.
+Hello!
+I'm a passionate data analyst with a keen eye for transforming data into actionable insights.
+I have a Master's degree in IT and Mathematics and 6+ years experience in data analysis leading the planning department in a global manufacturing company.
+With expertise in **Python**, **SQL**, **Excel** and various **data visualization tools**, I specialize in uncovering patterns, trends, and opportunities hidden within complex datasets.

+On this page you'll find a collection of my projects that demonstrate my skills in data analysis, **statistical modeling**, and **dashboard creation**.
+Whether it's **automating data workflows**, performing **A/B testing**, or building **interactive visualizations**, each project reflects my commitment to delivering data-driven solutions.

-I am currently working remotely as a freelancer and available for short-term projects and part-time longer-term engagements.
+I'm available for short-term projects and longer-term engagements.
 Eager to leverage my diverse skill set in a new challenge within the dynamic field of Data Analytics.
+Feel free to explore my work and connect if you'd like to collaborate or learn more about my approach to data analysis.

 ### SKILLS
-> * Creating complex queries in **ClickHouse** and **PostgreSQL**
-> * Using **Python** in **Jupyter Notebook** for data analysis
-> * Working on collaborative projects through **Jupyter Hub**, using **Git** for teamwork
-> * Using **PowerBI** and **Superset** to create dashboards and visualize data
-> * Conducting **A/B-tests** using statistical methods
-> * Creating **ETL-pipeline** in **Airflow**
+> - **Data Cleaning:** Proficient in **Python** (Pandas, NumPy, Scipy) and **SQL** within **ClickHouse** and **PostgreSQL** for efficient data manipulation, ensuring datasets are ready for analysis.
+> - **Statistical Analysis:** Skilled in performing **A/B testing**, regression analysis, hypothesis testing, and other statistical methods to validate findings and support data-driven decisions.
+> - **Data Visualization:** Experienced in creating compelling visual narratives using tools like **Power BI**, **Superset**, and **Matplotlib**, making complex data easily understandable for stakeholders.
+> - **ETL Processes:** Capable of designing and automating Extract, Transform, Load **ETL-pipelines** using **Apache Airflow** and other tools to streamline data workflows.
+> - **Dashboard Development:** Adept at building interactive dashboards that provide real-time insights and allow for in-depth analysis, tailored to the needs of management and other decision-makers.
+> - **Business Intelligence:** Strong understanding of **key business metrics** and financial indicators, enabling me to analyze and interpret data in a way that aligns with organizational goals.
-> * Setting up automatic reporting via **telegram bot** to track sudden changes in KPI
+> - **Collaboration & Automation:** Experienced in working on collaborative projects through **Jupyter Hub**, utilizing **Git** for version control and teamwork, and setting up automatic reporting via **Telegram bots** to monitor and respond to sudden changes in key performance indicators (KPIs).

 ### TECH STACK